Second Battle of Fallujah: Use of white phosphorus as a weapon

+On November 16, 2005, BBC News reported that an article published in the March–April 2005 issue of Field Artillery, a U.S. Army magazine, noted that white phosphorus had been used during the battle.
+According to the article, "WP (White Phosphorus) proved to be an effective and versatile munition.
+We used it for screening missions at two breeches and, later in the fight, as a potent psychological weapon against the insurgents in trench lines and spider holes where we could not get effects on them with HE [High Explosives].
+We fired "shake and bake" missions at the insurgents, using WP to flush them out and HE to take them out."

+Killing of wounded

 On 16 November 2004, NBC News aired footage that showed a U.S. Marine killing a wounded Iraqi fighter.
 In this video, the Marine was heard saying that the Iraqi was "playing possum".
 NCIS investigators later determined that the Marine was acting in self-defense.

+Prevention of military-age males from fleeing Fallujah

 Agence France-Presse (AFP) and other news agencies reported that military-age males, 15 to 50 years old, were prevented from leaving the city before the battle began by the U.S. military.
 All entrances to the city were controlled by U.S. forces.

+The Guardian's George Monbiot wrote:

+Civilian casualties

-Mike Marqusee, in a November 2005 article for The Guardian, compared the battle to the Mỹ Lai massacre, the bombing of Guernica, and the Halabja chemical attack and wrote "The US claims that 2,000 died, most of them fighters.
+The Red Cross estimated directly following the battle that some 800 civilians had been killed during the offensive.
+The Iraq Body Count project reported between 581 and 670 civilian deaths resulting from the battle.
+Mike Marqusee, in a November 2005 article for The Guardian, wrote that "The US claims that 2,000 died, most of them fighters.
 Other sources disagree.
 When medical teams arrived in January they collected more than 700 bodies in only one third of the city.
-Iraqi NGOs and medical workers estimate between 4,000 and 6,000 dead, mostly civilians."
+Iraqi NGOs and medical workers estimate between 4,000 and 6,000 dead, mostly civilians".